Overview of Mastodon & Why I Like It

 - Unlisted — goes to everyone who follows you.
 Does not go into Local or Federated streams.
 Publicly viewable from a link.
 Anyone can Boost an Unlisted tweet, which then goes to all their followers but not into their Local or Federated streams.

-- Followers-Only — goes to everyone who follows you ON your server.
-IF you tag someone else on another server, it will go to all your followers on that server too.
+- Followers-Only — goes to everyone who follows you.
 Cannot be Boosted at all.
 (Like any private thing online including DMs someone can still screenshot it, etc.).
-There’s an issue in to make this something which can go to all your followers on any server (this is how it’s been explained to me by an admin).
+There's an issue in to make this something which can go to all your followers on any server (this is how it's been explained to me by an admin).

 Public and Private accounts both have the options to make any kind of post, but Private accounts require approval to follow them and Public don't.
 I think it also sets the default for your post in the app you're using.